cbri92/Genesis-GBM-001/README.md

 To run most of the script, make sure to have in the same repository from which the script is run the following two scripts, containing general image analysis and visualisation functions:
 - *ImageAnalysisFunctions.py*
 - *ImageResultsVisualizationFunctions.py*

+## Citation

+If you use this repository in your work, please cite 10.5281/zenodo.8124206